luccaflower/luccaflower.github.io/content/blog/malloc.md

 *  To allocate very large blocks of memory
 *  To allocate memory whose lifetime needs to be longer than the scope of the function that allocates it.

-A general-purpose allocator like mallow really has the following main requirements, many of which are in conflict with each other:
+A general-purpose allocator like malloc really has the following main requirements, many of which are in conflict with each other:
 * Allocation must be very fast.
 * The allocator must utilize memory efficiently.
 This means reducing fragmentation and overhead.
 * Memory must be contiguous.
 If an application asks for a block of a certain size, then that block must be a single block of memory.
 It cannot be split up.